kaifarshad/E-commerce-Mobile-Sales-Dashboard/README.md

 ## 🎯 Project Objective

-The main objective of this project is to transform raw mobile sales data into an interactive dashboard that helps identify:
+The main objective of this project is to transform raw mobile sales data into an interactive and easy-to-understand dashboard that helps identify:

 - Overall sales performance
 - Monthly sales and quantity trends